 - The straight line bridge is the one most commonly found on a banjo.

 - A compensated bridge is a bridge that is not straight but is somewhat U-shaped with notches that make each string a different length from the nut.
 In theory, each string should be a specific distance from the nut for precise intonation all the way up the fingerboard.
 A bridge that is “compensated” is one that makes each string a different length to accomplish the improved pitch up and down.
-It is heavier than most bridges and so sustains a lot and has good bass with sweet tone.
-I can’t say it is louder or punchier but it may appear louder because the clarity of the tone projects better than a slightly muffled tone.
-At Deering our compensated bridge is only $12.95.
+It is heavier than most bridges and so sustains a lot and has good bass with a sweet tone.
+I can't say it is louder or punchier but it may appear louder because the clarity of the tone projects better than a slightly muffled tone.

 - Compensated bridges come in various shapes.
 Some of them are called “moon bridges” because they form an arc, like a slivered moon.
 There is a type of compensated bridge that is essentially a straight line bridge with a little notch bumped out at the 3rd string, which is the string that should be farthest from the nut.
 The Deering compensated bridge looks like a little series of steps going up to the 3rd string and back down again to the fifth.
 Essentially, the 1st and 5th strings are the same distance and closest to the nut, the 2nd and 4th strings are the same and next furthest from the nut and the 3rd string is alone and the longer distance from the nut.